 HISTORY OF THE PARK

-During the 1950's Cliff House developed into a members country club and then gradually the Cliff House grounds became a Holiday Park.
+During the 1950's Cliff House developed into a members Country Club and then gradually over the years the Cliff House grounds became a Holiday Park.
 In February 2000 Cliff House was purchased by the Beeston Group who over the past ten years have reinvested heavily into the Business concentating on its core incomes Lodges, Caravans, Self Catering Camping and Touring resulting in the Park winning East Anglian Holiday Park of the year in 2006.
-The Investment has continued and we were proud to be open our new bar and restaurant 'The 12 Lost Churches' named after the tragic loss in the early 1150's of 12 Churches to the sea opened during Summer 2010.
-We have now built a new shower block at Cliff House Holiday Park and our new holiday park project The Hollies Camping and Leisure Park of Kessingland Suffolk is open and trading - the web site will be WWW.THEHOLLIESKESSINGLAND.CO.UK.
-We are now starting a new deveopment of 75 lodges at The Hollies!
+The Investment has continued and we were proud to be open our bar and restaurant 'The 12 Lost Churches' named after the tragic loss in the early 1150's of 12 Churches to the sea opened during Summer 2010.
+We have now built a new shower block at Cliff House Holiday Park and our new holiday park project The Hollies Camping and Leisure Park of Kessingland Suffolk is open and trading - the web site is WWW.THEHOLLIESKESSINGLAND.CO.UK.
+We are now starting a new development of 75 lodges at The Hollies!